mosull20/crushed-grapes-ms4/README.md

  ]
 ```

-8. Click 'Next' to go through to the nextpage and on to the 'Review Policy' tab and 'Create Policy'.
+8. Click 'Next' to go through to the next page and on to the 'Review Policy' tab and 'Create Policy'.

-9. To attach the policy, click on "User Groups", select your group, go to the 'Permissions' tab, open the 'Add Permisssions dropdown, and click 'Attach policies'.
+9. To attach the policy, click on "User Groups", select your group, go to the 'Permissions' tab, open the 'Add Permissions' dropdown, and click 'Attach policies'.
 Select the policy and click 'Add permissions' at the bottom.

 10. Next, create a user: In the IAM dashboard, click on 'Users' and then 'Add User'.
     + Set the user name, then select 'Programmatic access' under 'Access Type' and select 'Next'.